Celiac and Weight Gain

 For me, losing weight would be fighting against my body’s needs and desires.
 Instead, I focus on other things that can help support my body and health goals.
 Like engaging in enjoyable physical activity, getting enough sleep, limiting stress, and honoring my hunger and fullness cues.

 Do you need support or help dealing with your weight change?
-Check out my coaching services or my Celiac Wellness Journal below where I dedicate an entire week to body image.
+Check out my coaching services.